pedronachtigall/ToxCodAn-Genome/README.md

 Description of the output files:
 ```
-toxin_annotation -> final toxin annotation files
+toxin_annotation -> final toxin annotation files (including a gtf and two fasta files of CDSs and peptides)
-annotation_warning -> list of annotation in toxin_annotation that need manual inspection
+annotation_warning.txt -> list of annotations in the final toxin annotation file that need manual inspection (may represent truncated paralogs, pseudogenes and/or erroneous annotations)
+annotation_removed -> annotations that were removed from the final toxin annotation file (may represent erroneous/incomplete annotations)
 matched_regions -> regions of genome matching to full-length toxin CDSs in the database (that returned or not a toxin annotation)
-annotation_removed -> annotations that were removed from the final toxin annotation file (may represent erroneous annotations)
 ```

 If you want to keep all temporary files, run ToxCodAn-Genome with the parameter ```-k True```.